Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 In such cases, you will need a professional to get things done right.
 The Resort Victory team is an expert in long-term cancellations and second-hand contracts.

 Your timeshare is not ‘forever’ and does not have to be!
-The terms are sold as actual, ongoing obligations though they don’t have to be.
-Whether you are within the rescission window or many years outside of it, you have rights, options, and tools to get out legally.
+The terms are sold as actual, ongoing obligations, though they don’t have to be.
+Whether you are within the timeshare rescission window or many years outside of it, you have rights, options, and tools to get out legally.